JvH13/FF-STM/README.md

 **Data collection**

 In this study our dataset (text corpus) consists of three streams of information, collected between 01-01-2018 and 31-12-2020.
 First, CSR reports and press releases from three fast fashion companies (H&M, Zara, and Primark) were collected from their corporate websites.
 In these texts the companies try to create a CSR identity for themselves.
-Second, tweets from consumers about these fast fashion companies were scraped from Twitter using Python and the snscrape package[^2].
+Second, tweets from consumers about these fast fashion companies were scraped from Twitter using Python and the snscrape package [https://github.com/JustAnotherArchivist/snscrape](https://github.com/JustAnotherArchivist/snscrape).
 Third, news articles from the news media were collected from the LexisNexis database.
 Here, consumers and the news media create a CSR reputation about the fast fashion companies.

 **Text pre-processing**

+For indepth information about the STM package please also see [this website](https://www.rdocumentation.org/packages/stm/versions/1.3.6)

 All non-English texts were removed from the corpus and only tweets and news articles containing CSR keywords, as defined by Sarkar & Searcy (2016), were included.
 The reason for this is twofold: practically, there is much ‘garbage’ in these two data streams, e.g. teen girls tweeting a picture of themselves in a H&M dress is not very relevant considering the scope of this research.
 Theoretically, it might seem like cherry picking, but in this study we don’t want to answer the question ‘if CSR topics are discussed in relation to these companies’, but ‘which topics are discussed in relation to these fast fashion companies’, so only including texts containing CSR keywords is in line with our research question.
 Search terms were stemmed (e.g. ‘sustainab*’).
 News articles were also stripped from unnecessary metadata, only leaving plain text.
 Furthermore, HTML tags, URLs, punctuation, special characters, numbers and stop words were removed from the texts.
 Words were stemmed, converted to lower cases, and infrequent words were removed.

-The resulting text corpus consists of 89 CSR reports and press releases (H&M: 52; Zara: 19; Primark: 18), 57,414 tweets (H&M: 19,050; Zara: 15,445; Primark: 22,919), and 5,351 news articles (H&M: 2,227; Zara: 734; Primark: 2,390) for a total of 62,854 documents.
+The resulting text corpus consists of 89 CSR reports and press releases (H&M: 52; Zara: 19; Primark: 18), 57,414 tweets (H&M: 19,050; Zara: 15,445; Primark: 22,919), and 5,
+51 news articles (H&M: 2,227; Zara: 734; Primark: 2,390) for a total of 62,854 documents.

 **Selecting a model**